Wolf3s/ReBOOM/README.md

 # where did you get the logo for the Windows binary?

-That would be the work of Charlie Love (see his amazing FDWL source port here: https://github.com/CharlesLove/from-doom-with-love).
+That would be the work of Charles Love (see his amazing FDWL source port here: https://github.com/CharlesLove/from-doom-with-love).
 I'm using the logo he designed on the binaries, but I am keeping the original one I did for this readme file.
 Just to show the lineage of ReBOOM and 'where it came from'.

 Thanks!